microsoft/Olive/docs/source/tutorials/configure_systems.rst

 Please refer to :ref:`azureml_system_config` for more details on the config options.

-AzureML Ready-made Systems
+AzureML Readymade Systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-There are some ready-made systems available for AzureML.
+There are some readymade systems available for AzureML.
 These systems are pre-configured with the necessary.
     .. code-block:: json

             {